dguast/dguast/README.md

-### Hi there 👋
+### Hi there! 👋
-🔭 I’m currently working on AI-based robot navigation
+🤖 I’m currently working on AI-based robot navigation 🧭